LivHed/coworking-spaces/README.md

 * If I have had more time in the project I would have focused on and worked more with the UI.
 * If I have had more time I would also have wanted to aded a footer sticked to the bottom of the page.
 * In the future I would want for users to add cities, at the moment only I can add cities from the database.
+* I also want to add pagination to show only 3 or 6 cards per page.

 ## Technologies Used
 #### Languages